Bickford (1-1) earned the win in relief Sunday against the Rockies after tossing a scoreless inning, allowing one hit.

 Bickford has a 3.12 ERA, 1.85 WHIP and eight strikeouts in 8.2 innings in the Arizona League.

 He is not officially on a rehab assignment, as the Brewers are keeping Bickford in Arizona to work on some things.
 This is amounting to a lost season for the 22-year-old righty, who missed the first 50 games serving a suspension for testing positive for a drug of abuse and then missed more time with a broken hand.
 After walking seven in his first three outings (5.2 innings), he only walked one while striking out three over three innings in his last start, so he is trending in the right direction.

-Bickford (hand) tossed a bullpen earlier this week, but is still weeks away from returning to action, MLB.com's Adam McCalvy reports.
+Bickford (hand) tossed a bullpen earlier this week but is still weeks away from returning to action, MLB.com's Adam McCalvy reports.

-Bickford has been out since the end of last year after earning a 50-game suspension (drug abuse) and breaking his hand in May.
+Bickford has been out since the end of last year.
+He was handed a 50-game suspension in December for testing positive for a drug of abuse and broke his hand this past May.
 The right-hander will likely remain on the shelf until the beginning of August, barring any setbacks.

 |08/01||@ ARI||W 13-0||1.0||0||0||0||2|

 |07/23||vs COL||L 6-9||0.1||2||0||0||1|